lihop/godot-xterm/README.md

 Native implementation of Godot Xterm using GDNative with [libtsm](https://github.com/Aetf/libtsm).

+Terminal emulator for Godot using GDNative and [libtsm](https://github.com/Aetf/libtsm).

+**Note**: If you are looking for the purely gdscript version of this plugin it was too buggy and slow so is no longer being developed or maintained but can found [here](https://github.com/lihop/godot-xterm/tree/gdscript-unmaintained).

 ## Demo

 Click the thumbnail to watch a demo video on youtube: